 Jacaranda Restaurant offers organic extra virgin olive oil produced from the estate’s 830 olive trees and it’s worth buying a bottle to take home from Finca Serena’s small gift shop.

-The wine card offers good wines from Mallorca and the Peninsula and has a sommelier’s special selection for wine connoisseurs, which includes Italian, French, and South African labels.
+The wine card offers good wines from Mallorca and the Peninsula and has a sommelier’s special selection for wine connoisseurs.
 Three years from now, the hotel will have its own wines produced from four different varieties of grapes grown on 10 hectares of the estate.

 The Morning After the Night Before